 Complaints can be made by any person who receives a service from the Association.
 Those who receive a service from the Association include tenants, owner occupiers who receive a factoring service and housing applicants.
-Twenty (80.0%) complaints were received from tenants of the Association.
-Of the Association's total rented stock of 670, the twenty complaints relate to 3.0% of the Association's stock.
-The remaining five (20.0%) complaints were received from owner occupiers who receive a factoring service.
-Of the Association's 267 factored properties, the five complaints relate to 1.9% of the Association's factored stock.
+During the reporting year, eighty percent of complaints were received from tenants of the Association while the remaining twenty percent were received from owner occupiers who receive a factoring service.
+The table below provides a comparison of who has registered complaints for each of the last three years.